These NAMI programs are designed for consumers – adults living with a mental illness.

 “… People can solve problems [at a NAMI Connection Recovery Support Group].
 It isn’t just a bunch of sad stories; people are coming up with solutions and stuff to do for the next week.
 One of our group attendees is taking her meds and getting herself to her counselor and is just about able to go back to her career in great part due to Connection.”

 Support groups are open to all adults with mental illness, regardless of diagnosis.
 Participants should feel welcome to drop by and share feelings, difficulties, or successes.

 Right now we have Connection support groups being held in Winchester, Luray, Front Royal, and Woodstock.
-You can attend any support group regardless of where you live.

 To see the Support Group Schedule, click here.